zstone00000/zstone00000/README.md

 - 👋 Hi, I’m Zach Stone
 - 👀 I’m a data scientist and engineer with a background in linguistics research, math, and education
+- 💞️ I’m driven by working on interesting problems with collaborators with different backgrounds-
 - 🌱 I love to learn and experiment.
+Current hobbies:
+    - professional: pyspark, GCP, bash scripting
+    - mathematics: intersection theory
-I maintain an active hobby in mathematics and linguistics, especially algebraic models of graph languages and grammars
+    - linguistics: algebraic models of graph languages
-- 💞️ I’m driven by working on interesting problems with collaborators with different backgrounds

 - 📫 Reach me at zach (dot) stone (dot) umd (at) gmail

 Qualifications: